ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

   - Changes: Removed stray quote.
 Commit: 6b98c0e.

 ### Phrasing & Language
-- [ ] **C6:** Page 7: Revise phrasing of models' "cognitive processes" - be less credulous
+- [x] **C6:** Page 7: Revise phrasing of models' "cognitive processes" - be less credulous
-  - Changes:
+  - Changes: Replaced mentalistic phrasing with method-grounded terms (inference trace, inference‑time behavior, outputs/tools).
+Commit: 1b96c0c.

-- [ ] **C7:** Page 21: Very skeptical of phrasing "All cognition is 'in the head' of the network: it interprets archaic toponyms, performs mental triangulation against its latent world map..."
+- [x] **C7:** Page 21: Very skeptical of phrasing "All cognition is 'in the head' of the network: it interprets archaic toponyms, performs mental triangulation against its latent world map..."
   - Do we know this is true?
 Revise to be more cautious about claims of what LLM "does"
-  - Changes:
+  - Changes: Rewrote the one‑shot vs tool‑chain contrast to avoid anthropomorphism: one‑shot maps text to a coordinate via learned representations; tool‑chain externalizes search via tool calls; no claims about cognition.
+Commit: 1b96c0c.

 ### Clarifications & Details
 - [x] **C8:** Page 9: Having one human is a source of variance - discuss